Surging gold prices push Indians to rein in, recycle

 The higher prices have taken some of the sheen off Indians' age-old fascination with gold as an investment against inflation -- currently near double-digits -- particularly as a lot of cash is tied up in laggard equities and real estate markets.

-Things are looking dull for jewelers, with demand yet to pick up from a fall last quarter, and gold peaking at 29,212 rupees for 10 grams on November 15.
-Gold hit a record around $1,920 per ounce on global markets in September.
+Things are looking dull for jewellers, with demand yet to pick up from a fall last quarter, and gold peaking at 29,212 rupees for 10 grams on Nov.
+15. Gold hit a record around $1,920 per ounce on global markets in September.

 "This sudden rise (in gold prices) has made people wait for some time to buy," said Kumar Jain, vice-president of the Mumbai Jewellers' Association, adding that his gold business has dropped some 40 percent in volume since the start of the year.

-Now expectations are growing for prices to slip toward 27,000 rupees around the end of the year, spurring those who can to delay purchases and those who have hoarded gold to cash in.
+Now expectations are growing for prices to slip towards 27,000 rupees around the end of the year, spurring those who can to delay purchases and those who have hoarded gold to cash in.

 "Imports (of gold) will be down 20 to 25 percent in the last (December) quarter and it will have a negative impact on global prices," said Prithviraj Kothari, president of key trade body the Bombay Bullion Association, which has about 400 members.